jlingford/personal-website/content/posts/colabfold/colabfold.md

 `~/.ssh/authorized_keys` file on your HPC.
 If the file `authorized_keys` didn't already exist, it creates one automatically.

-Now you should be able to login to your HPC over ssh by simply typing
+Now you should be able to login to your HPC without being prompted for a password by simply typing

 ```bash
 ssh username@remoteserver